 You’ve made it to the final step!
 Let your cats mingle at their own pace with the door open.
 Start doing this at feeding time, or start a play session with them both- each one should have their toy.
 If necessary, get a partner to help you play with both cats simultaneously.
 They call this parallel play.
 Unstructured time is more likely to devolve into aggression.
 If they are eating or playing, they aren’t thinking about each other.

 Keep treats on hand to reward an interaction that ends well.
 Be alert for any negative interactions.
 If a fight starts to break out, return the new cat to their room and try again later.
 You may have to start with a couple of hours a day, then work your way up to all the time!
 Make sure your cats still have lots of places to go for private time.

 A Gentle Reminder

 Be patient!
 This process can be very personal for your cats; it may also take longer than you expect.
-They may adapt quickly to one another's presence, or they may not.
+They may adapt quickly to one another’s presence, or they may not.
 It will depend on their personalities.
 Do not rush this process.
 Hastening this process may cause permanent damage to their relationship.
-Keep in mind - if either cat shows aggression, stop the interaction immediately, and consider returning to the previous step.
+Keep in mind – if either cat shows aggression, stop the interaction immediately, and consider returning to the previous step.
 They may still avoid one another, even after all signs of enmity have ceased.
 Just like people, some cats do not get along with other cats.
-If it doesn't improve over a few weeks or things escalate into violence, consult with professionals.
+Consult with professionals if it doesn’t improve over a few weeks, or things escalate into violence.